Hong Kong Exchanges bids $39 bln to take over London Stock Exchange | Devdiscourse

 "The board of HKEX believes a proposed combination with LSEG represents a highly compelling strategic opportunity to create a global market infrastructure leader," the Hong Kong exchange, HKEX, said in a statement on Wednesday.
 In response to HKEX's announcement, the LSE said it was committed to and continued to make good progress on its proposed acquisition of Refinitiv.

-The takeover bid by the Hong Kong company comes as Britain is set to leave the European Union, a step some politicians fear could weaken its large financial sector.
-HKEX, which already has a base in London as owner of the London Metal Exchange, said it had played a key role in underpinning the City of London's position as a pre-eminent global centre for metals trading.
+The takeover bid by the Honk Kong company comes as Britain is set to leave the European Union, a step some politicians fear could weaken its large financial sector.
+HKEX, which already has a base in London as the owner of the London Metal Exchange, said it had played a key role in underpinning the City of London's position as a pre-eminent global center for metals trading.

 The LSE announced in August that it has agreed to buy Refinitiv in a $27 billion deal aimed at transforming the exchange into a market data and analytics giant.
 Refinitiv declined to comment.
 Its majority shareholder Blackstone had no immediate comment, while minority shareholder Thomson Reuters declined to comment.
 Reuters news agency is a unit of Thomson Reuters.

 The bid for the LSE comes at a time when HKEX is beset by political turmoil.
-Pro-democracy protesters lit fires and vandalised a metro station near the exchange on Saturday as increasingly violent clashes with police move into their fourth month.
+Pro-democracy protesters lit fires and vandalized a metro station near the exchange on Saturday as increasingly violent clashes with police move into their fourth month.
 "This is not helpful.
-As a financial centre, trust and confidence are important," HKEX CEO Charles Li said of the protests last month, when HKEX reported a 21% fall in trading fees in the first half of the year.
+As a financial center, trust and confidence are important," HKEX CEO Charles Li said of the protests last month when HKEX reported a 21% fall in trading fees in the first half of the year.

 "HKEX bought LME a few years ago so have a presence in the UK already, but clearly they are trying to diversify away from their Chinese exposure, which is why they are bidding now and not nine months ago." he said.
 "Shareholders won't be rushed to make a decision as we like the Refinitiv deal, he added.
 "The share price reaction one hour after the approach says the market does not believe it will be successful."